Virtual office: History

-The concept of a virtual office had roots before and during the Industrial Revolution, where parallels to current work styles, specifically working from home, have been drawn.
 The virtual office concept is an evolution of the traditional executive suite.
 As an executive suite, lease became increasingly impractical for certain types and stages of business, it naturally opened the door to a virtual office concept.

 In the mid-20th century, professionals and executives began to examine ways to make more efficient use of the rising cost of real estate, personnel and other capital.
 Below are some milestones in the resulting evolution of the virtual office, along with the advent of technologies that help shape the industry.